Populating 3D Scenes by Learning Human-Scene Interaction: Experiments

-\textbf{Physical Plausibility}: We generate $1200$ bodies in each of the $4$ test scenes of \prox, for a total of $4800$ samples, following \cite{PLACE:3DV:2020,zhang2020generating}.
-Given a generated body mesh, $\meshBody$, a scene mesh, $\meshScene$, and a scene SDF that stores distances $d_j$ for each voxel $j$, we compute the following scores, defined by Zhang \etal \cite{zhang2020generating}: (1) the \emph{non-collision score} for each $\meshBody$, which is the ratio of body mesh vertices with positive SDF values divided by the total number of \smplX vertices, and (2) the \emph{contact score} for each $\meshBody$, which is $1$ if at least one vertex of $\meshBody$ has a non-positive value.
-We report the mean non-collision score and mean contact score over all $4800$ samples in Tab. \ref{table:affordanceEval_physical}; higher values are better for both metrics.
-We observe that \posa is on par with the \sota~\place \cite{PLACE:3DV:2020} method.
+\textbf{Physical Plausibility}: We take $1200$ bodies from the \agora~\cite{agora2020} dataset and place all of them in each of the $4$ test scenes of \prox, leading to a total of $4800$ samples, following \cite{PLACE:3DV:2020,zhang2020generating}.
+Given a generated body mesh, $\meshBody$, a scene mesh, $\meshScene$, and a scene signed distance field (SDF) that stores distances $d_j$ for each voxel $j$, we compute the following scores, defined by Zhang \etal~\cite{zhang2020generating}: (1) the \emph{non-collision score} for each $\meshBody$, which is the ratio of body mesh vertices with positive SDF values divided by the total number of \smplX vertices, and (2) the \emph{contact score} for each $\meshBody$, which is $1$ if at least one vertex of $\meshBody$ has a non-positive value.
+We report the mean non-collision score and mean contact score over all $4800$ samples in Tab. \ref{table:affordanceEval_physical}; higher values are better for both metrics. \posa and \place are comparable under these metrics.

-\textbf{Diversity Metric}: Using the same $4800$ samples as above, we compute the diversity metric, defined by Zhang \etal \cite{zhang2020generating}.
-We perform K-means ($k=20$) clustering of the \smplX parameters of all generated samples, and report: (1) the entropy of the cluster ID histogram for all samples, and (2) the cluster size, \ie the average distance between the cluster center and the samples belonging in it.
-We report the results in Tab. \ref{table:affordanceEval_diversity}; higher values are better.
-We see again that all methods are on par with each other, but ranking of methods is different from the physical plausibility metric.
+\textbf{Diversity Metric}: Using the same $4800$ samples, we compute the diversity metric from \cite{zhang2020generating}.
+We perform K-means ($k=20$) clustering of the \smplX parameters of all sampled poses, and report: (1) the entropy of the cluster sizes, and (2) the cluster size, \ie~the average distance between the cluster center and the samples belonging in it.
+See Tab.~\ref{table:affordanceEval_diversity}; higher values are better.
+While \place generates poses and \posa samples them from a database, there is little difference in diversity.